Rules for the 2025 United Kingdom Election to the 39th World Zionist Congress

 - Two or more organisations eligible to run a slate, may run on a joint slate.

-- Outstanding payments due to the Federations must be settled by 8 April 2025 (two months before the election).
+- Outstanding payments due to the Federations must be settled by 8 May 2025.

 - New organisations must apply for membership by 28 February 2025.
-Any organisation that did not have mandates in 2020, will require endorsement of their slate by at least 300 eligible voters. - Slate Composition Requirements:
+Any organisation that did not have mandates in 2020, will require endorsement of their slate by at least 300 eligible voters – these names must be submitted no later than 1 May 2025.
+The deadline for verifications of endorsements is 23 June 2025. - Slate Composition Requirements:

 - Slates must declare intent to run in the election by 1 April 2025 at 5pm by email to the co-chairs.